Survival Guide for Expats: How to Find Child-friendly Serviced Apartments in Bangkok

 Bangkok has become one of the most popular destinations among expats in Asia.
 This cosmopolitan and thriving hub is drawing in professionals from around the world due to its rich culture and low cost of living.
 To help new arrivals find their feet, we have put together this ‘survival guide’ to help families in particular find family-friendly serviced apartments in Bangkok.

 However, finding an apartment in Bangkok as your new ‘home away from home’ can be challenging if you don’t know what to consider in your search.
-Before we get into the nitty-gritty of what needs to be considered (price, location, facilities, services, etc.), it’s good to know whether your needs lean towards renting a regular apartment or serviced one, this will help narrow down your hunt considerably.
+Before we get into the nitty-gritty of what needs to be considered (price, location, facilities, services, etc.), it’s good to know whether your needs lean towards finding a regular apartment or serviced one for rent in Bangkok, and whether it will be for the long-term or short-term.
+This will help narrow down your hunt considerably.

 The Simplicity of Serviced Apartment Living

-Generally, kid-friendly serviced apartments for rent in Bangkok provide additional services that regular apartments do not.
+Generally, both long-term and short-term kid-friendly serviced apartments for rent in Bangkok provide additional services and space that regular apartments do not.
 You can expect a maid service to come in and service your apartment regularly.
 Fresh towels and linens will be supplied weekly, and the kitchen will be well-equipped with utensils, dishes, and cookware.

 Our short-term serviced apartments for rent in Bangkok are designed for expats or travelers who plan to be in one spot for an extended period (i.e. a few months), but not long enough to take out a standard lease (typically 12 months).
 You will pay extra for the added services and short-term lease, but it will be well worth it as you will not have to invest in any household items, like appliances and bedding.

 The other great thing about serviced apartments is that they are located in many prime areas around the city.
 Most expats tend to live within Central Bangkok or in areas that are close to the skytrain (BTS) and subway (MRT).
-The most popular areas for expats to reside are Sukhumvit and Silom – Sathorn.
+The most popular areas for expats to reside are Sukhumvit and the Silom and Sathorn areas.

 Facilities & Neighborhood

-Besides the great location, what you will need to consider before renting an apartment are its facilities and neighborhood.
-For instance, if you are in a town with your partner and/or kids, you will have to look for a bigger room, such as a 2- or 3-bedroom, child-friendly serviced apartment in Bangkok.
-You will also have to take schooling and after-school and weekend activities into account.
+Besides the great location, what you’ll need to consider before renting an apartment are its facilities and neighborhood.
+If you are in town with your family, you’ll have to look for a bigger place, such as a 2, 3, or 4-bedroom, child-friendly serviced apartment in Bangkok.
+You’ll also have to take schooling and after-school and weekend activities into account.
 If you don’t plan to buy or rent a car, being close to public transportation and connected highways will be important.

-Here is a quick checklist to help you make your decision easier:
+Here’s a quick checklist to help you make your decisions easier:

-As you will be living in an apartment, it is always good to have adequate outdoor areas in which to get fresh air and exercise; this is especially true for children.
-Make sure you choose a building with enough outdoor space for all residents to enjoy privacy for relaxation.
-A lush tropical garden is a perfect place to escape from the hustle and bustle of city living and enjoy some tranquility.
+As you’ll be living in an apartment, it’s always good to have adequate outdoor areas in which to get fresh air and exercise; this is especially true for children.
+Make sure you choose a home with enough outdoor space for all family members to enjoy privacy and relaxation.
+A lush tropical garden is a perfect place to escape the hustle and bustle of city living and enjoy some tranquility.

-Give yourself a break from urban life by spending your free time at the pool.
+Give yourself a break from urban life by enjoying the pool.
 Enjoy the refreshing water and golden sunlight with your family or friends.
 If you are relocating with kids, make sure that the apartment has a swimming pool, as well as a separate kid’s swimming pool, so your entire family can have an amazing time in the pool together.

-As mentioned above, if you are moving with kids, it is essential to have a safe and friendly environment for children.
+As mentioned above, if you’re moving with kids, it’s essential to have a safe and friendly environment for children.
 You should look for a family-friendly apartment in Bangkok where your child can enjoy playing in the playground or swimming in the pool without safety concerns.
-If your apartment is located near a good school, park, hospital, and other entertainment facilities, even better!
+If your apartment is located near a good international school, park, hospital, and other entertainment facilities in Bangkok, even better!

-Language can often be a challenge when renting an apartment in Bangkok, as not all administrative staff can speak fluent English.
-So make sure your apartment building of choice has adequate language skills for smooth communication.
-What is more, it’s better to get an apartment in a complex with an established expat community, as the management there will already be familiar with expatriate residents and their needs.
+Language can often be a challenge when renting a serviced apartment in Bangkok, as not all administrative staff can speak fluent English or Chinese.
+So make sure your apartment building of choice can provide adequate language skills for smooth communication.
+What’s more, it’s better to focus on serviced apartment rentals in a complex with an established expat community, as the management there will already be familiar with expatriate residents and their needs.
 A group of like-minded neighbors will help you settle in quickly and feel more at home; they will also be a great resource in helping you navigate a new city.
-Bangkok Garden has a large expat community made up of American citizens, UK citizens, and Chinese citizens,to name just a few!
+Bangkok Garden has a large expat community made up of American citizens, UK citizens, and Chinese citizens, to name just a few!
 So wherever you’re from, you’ll have the friendly Bangkok Garden community waiting to welcome you!

 Close to workplaces (downtown CBD)